AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

       Value := Value + 1;
    end Increment;

-The postcondition specifies that, on return, the argument passed to the parameter :ada:`Value` will be one greater than it was immediately prior to the call.
+The postcondition specifies that, on return, the argument passed to the parameter :ada:`Value` will be one greater than it was immediately prior to the call (:ada:`Value'Old`).

 :code-config:`accumulate_code=False`